 You’ve seen them – the Hallmark cards, the silly posters and the memes about aging gracefully and growing older.
 These memes and quotes about aging aren’t very flattering.
 It’s time we updated our inspiration when it comes to aging and old age, in general.

-These top quotations will inspire and motivate you to see the benefits of those ‘later days’ and find the humor in any age.
+These top quotes about aging well will inspire and motivate you to see the benefits of those ‘later days’ and find the humor in any age.

-One or more of these quotes is sure to strike a chord with you, if not find a place on a sticky note on your fridge.
+One or more of these old age quotes is sure to strike a chord with you, if not find a place on a sticky note on your fridge.
 It’s time to be uplifted and feel ‘forever young.’
 Here’s our interpretation of what the author meant and how each these quotes about aging well relates to life.

 1) “Age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter.”